 Six (6) geometric sections (A3, B3, C3, D3, E3 & F3) were prepared by HKA's Geologist using the topographic map and ground surface profiles prepared by the Surveyor.
-For our analysis, the failure surface was focused along the worst case cross section (C3) which has the deepest impacted layers in 2017 landslide event.
-Four (4) soil types are presented in our model.
-At the ground surface of the slope either in-situ land slide silty sandy layer or in-situ compacted silty sand fill (for improved slope condition) exist.
-Beneath the landslide layer, the native soil consists of silty sand.
-Below the native soil, very dense bedrock is encountered.
-A phreatic water surface was observed in some boreholes at different depths; and in some boreholes, no water surface was encountered.
+For our analysis, the failure surface was focused along the worst case slope cross section (C3) which has the deepest impacted layers in the 2017 landslide event.
+Three (3) soil layers were used for the 2017 Landslide Event Recreation model, and for the Current Condition model.
+Nearest the ground surface, a layer of residual soil and landslide soil exists.
+The landslide soil is that portion of the layer within the landslide slip circle.
+Beneath the residual soil and landslide layer, the native soil layer, very dense bedrock is encountered.
+A fourth soil layer was added to the Three Secant Walls model and the Culvert and Two Secant Walls model.
+This fourth soil layer represents the compacted engineered fill to be used in the slope repair and reconstruction.

+Perched water was observed in some boreholes at different depths, and in some boreholes, no water was encountered.
 The landslide happened after an above average rainy season, and landslide movement resulted in ground fractures that act as groundwater conduits.
-Therefore, the top soil has the potential to become partially saturated.
-In order to consider the effect of rainfall in creating pore water pressure, an "Ru" coefficient is considered for the in-situ landslide material and in-situ compacted fill.
+Therefore, the soil has the potential to become partially saturated.
+In order to consider the effect of rainfall in creating pore water pressure, an "Ru" coefficient is considered for the residual soil and landslide soil layer, and also for the deeper native soils.
 Ru simply models the pore pressure as a fraction of the vertical earth pressure for each slice.
 Each soil can have a different Ru value.
-In our project model, the Ru for the top soil (either in-situ compact fill or in-situ land slide sand) was designated as 0.4.
+In our project model, the Ru for the residual soil and landslide soil layer was designated as 0.4, and the Ru for the deeper native soils was designated as 0.5.